UBC-MDS/DSCI524_group_22/README.md

 - visualization function: this function returns a scatter plot of the observed data points overlayed with a regression with optimized weights.

 Python package `scikit-learn` has a similar functionality.
 However, we are taking a different algorithm in our implementation and we believe it will be a better implementation.
+LinearRegression of Scikit-learn's contains a few optimization solvers: scipy.linalg.lstsq, scipy.sparse.linalg.lsqr and scipy.optimize.nnls which rely on the singular value decomposition of feature matrix X.

 See the below links for more information on `sklearn.linear_model.LinearRegression`.

 https://scikit-learn.org/stable/modules/linear_model.html#ordinary-least-squares